bhavaniprasad-tech/caclculator/README.md

 # caclculator
-it is used to add , subtract , multiply and divide the numbers
+it is used to add , subtract , multiply and divide the numbers.
+Author - Bhavani prasad